Greenjam94/HackerUnderDev/content/post/2018-03-31-how-to-quickly-get-into-infosec.md

 Similar to my student job, I got an internship doing web development at Vertafore and I spent two summers as a developer.
 During my second summer, the interns had an innovation challenge where the team I was on suggested some new security standards for the company.
 Once I started working part time during my senior year, I joined a two man security team.

+# In conclusion

-\#In conclusion When I started, I was learning basic logic with python.
+When I started, I was learning basic logic with python.
 I didn’t know what linux was or knew anything about networking.
 I went to college because that was my plan after high school.

 Everything else that happened to me, can happen to you.
 There are online courses to get familiar with websites, coding, or IT in general.
 The third tip I want to share is to *put yourself into a security mindset*.
 To get into infosec, whether you’re looking for a new job or love the career you have.
 All you have to do is share that passion with those around you.
+Document your thoughts.
 Talk to your manager about your interests.
 Bring up questions at meetings like “who has keys to the main office?” or “Do we scan our products for vulnerabilities?”.
-These will show people you’re truly interested, and get you started on your way.
+These will show people you’re truly interested, and could open doors you would never expect to find.